Rooftop Anchor Points

 Roof Anchors for Fall Protection

-The first step when designing a fall protection system is deciding where to attach the anchor point.
+The first step when designing a fall protection system is deciding where to attach the anchor points.
 Rooftop anchor points are the secure point of attachment for lifeline, lanyards or deceleration devices designed to withstand the static and dynamic forces during a fall.
 Roof anchors must be properly planned to ensure complete fall protection coverage over the entire elevated worksite.

 There are two types of anchorages, certified and non-certified.

 - Certified Anchorages are those designed, installed and used under the supervision of a qualified person, as part of a complete personal fall arrest system, which maintains a safety factor of two.